microsoft/everyonecancode/instructions/day1/ApplicationPart1/README.md

 ![Change title](./images/juliagram.png)

 To change the color we need to add a new attribute to the `<b-navbar-item>` tag.
-The attribute is called `style` and we can set it to `color: greem` to make our title green.
+The attribute is called `style` and we can set it to `color: green` to make our title green.
 You can find a full list of all possible colors [here](https://htmlcolorcodes.com/color-names/).

 ![Change the color of the title](./images/style-tag.png)